thomasmichaelwallace/progDotNetNotes/presentations/compilers.md

 # Compilers

-- Start with a DSL.
+If in doubt, start with a DSL.
--

 ## When?
 - Syntax doesn't fit within another language